 When?
 We think 2018

-iOS 11 has already been unveiled by Apple, and is currently being tested by developers.
-It will become available for the public to test in July, and will be released in its final form in September alongside new iPhones.
+iOS 11 has already been unveiled by Apple, and will be released to the public on 19 September 2017.
 (See: How to get iOS 11 now)

 iOS 11 has plenty of new features that we're excited about.
 The App Store has been redesigned, there are new Photos and Camera features, the Control Centre has had a makeover and much more.
 It's particularly great for iPad users, as it has several features that are exclusive to the tablet.
 These include a new Files app, new multitasking functions, and improved Apple Pencil support.